14cobra/ic220-s19/rsc/spim/systemcalls-howto.md

 `$v0`.
 The sytem call itself is invoked with the special instruction `syscall`

-For example, there is a `print_string` and a `print_int` system call, that combined can be used to print to the console `"the anser = 5"`
+For example, there is a `print_string` and a `print_int` system call, that combined can be used to print to the console `"the answer = 5"`

 ```
     .data